 The Occupational Safety and Health Administration (OSHA) oversees several general and industry-specific safety and health standards.
 Submission requirements for the OSHA 300 Log Form and 301 Log Form were expanded in 2024 for highly hazardous industries (Source: Occupational Safety and Health Administration).
 Key requirements include:

-- Hazard Communication Programs for chemical safety
+Hazard communication programs for chemical safety

-- Written emergency and fire prevention plans
+Written emergency and fire prevention plans

-- Continuous and unobstructed exit paths
+Clear and unobstructed exit paths

-- Fall protection systems
+Fall protection systems

-- Adequate medical and first-aid resources
+Adequate medical and first-aid resources

-- Protection from amputation for hazardous machinery
+Protection from amputation for hazardous machinery

-- Disabling safeguards on machines with unexpected startup risks
+Lockout/Tagout procedures for machines with unexpected startup risks

-- Electrical system designs protecting against hazards
+Electrical system designs protecting against hazards

-- Hearing Conservation Programs for excessive noise exposure
+Hearing conservation programs for excessive noise exposure

-- Confined space hazard assessments
+Confined space hazard assessments

-- Forklift operator training with post-training evaluations
+Forklift operator training with post-training evaluations

-Essential components of modern safety protocol monitoring
+Essential components of effective safety protocol monitoring

-Continuous monitoring capabilities
+Automated monitoring capabilities

-- Data mapping: Identifying where sensitive data resides and who has access
+Data mapping: Identifying where sensitive data resides and who has access

-- Risk scoring: Offering measurable scales to evaluate and prioritize vulnerabilities
+Risk scoring: Offering measurable scales to evaluate and prioritize vulnerabilities

 Video analytics for compliance enforcement

-- Checking PPE (personal protective equipment) compliance
+Checking PPE (personal protective equipment) compliance

-- Monitoring workplace safety behaviors
+Monitoring workplace safety behaviors

-- Preventing unauthorized access to restricted areas
+Preventing unauthorized access to restricted areas

 Implementing automated compliance monitoring